omerwe/polyfun/README.md

 <br>
 ### A note on file formats
 PolyFun uses input files that are very similar to [the input files of S-LDSC](https://github.com/bulik/ldsc/wiki/LD-File-Formats).
 The main differences are:
-1. The .annot files **must** contain two addditinal columns called A1,A2 which encode the identifies of the reference and alternative allele
+1. The .annot files **must** contain two additional columns called A1,A2 which encode the identifies of the reference and alternative allele
 2. The .l2.ldscore files **may** contain the additional columns A1,A2.
 We strongly encourage including these columns.
 3. Polyfun supports files in [.parquet format](https://parquet.apache.org) in addition to .gzip/.bzip2 formats.
 Parquet files can be loaded substantially faster than alternative formats, at the cost of slightly larger file sizes.